+Do you need a business valuation for IRS purposes?
 The IRS and courts have a certain minimum standard when it comes to valuing a company.
 These certified valuation reports are typically 60-100 pages long, valuing your business using at least 4-7 different valuation methods.
 And the certified valuation expert signing the valuation would be comfortable testifying in court presenting their finished product and all work notes created during the valuation engagement.

 If the valuation is for litigation or a divorce, then you definitely need a certified business valuation report to the court’s standards.
 You will also need a personal goodwill allocation if your state allows for it under your state’s marital asset laws.

 Valuation Cost $7,000-$15,000 plus court time (if needed)

 Question #2: Is it for a bank to make a loan?

 SBA lenders have minimum standards they ask for from approved valuation firms.
 These reports can be from 40-60 pages long and signed by a CVA or similarly credentialed valuation professional.
 The valuation firm has some liability if the loan goes bad and their valuation services are questioned.

 Valuation Cost $3,000-$7,000